 When to Call for Water Heater Repair

-Your water heater is an essential part of your home, so at the first sign that it isn’t doing its job, be sure not to delay in calling a plumber.
+Your water heater is an essential part of your home, so at the first sign that it isn’t doing its job, be sure not to delay in calling an expert plumber.

 Here are some things to watch out for:

 - Hot water runs out quickly.
-Does your water go cold only a few minutes into a shower?
-Your water heater may be undersized or you could have a problem with the thermostat.
+Does your water go cold only a few minutes into a supposedly relaxing shower?
+Your heater may be undersized or you could have a problem with the thermostat.

 - No hot water.
 Check whether the circuit breaker has been tripped (electric model) or whether the pilot light has gone out (gas models).
-If it’s neither of those things, give us a call!
+If neither of these issues are occurring, then a professional plumber may be needed.